18F/content-guide/_pages/content-types/data.md

 <img src="https://raw.githubusercontent.com/18F/content-guide/data-1/_pages/content-types/images/line_graph_1.jpg" width="65%" height="65%">

-In [this example](http://www.vizhealth.org/gallery/assets/64/) from the Visualizing Health website, we can observe the following:
+In [this example](http://www.vizhealth.org/gallery/assets/64/) of a line graph from the Visualizing Health website, we can observe the following:

 -